lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-Get the input blob from the request and then use matU8ToBlob() to copy the image image data into the blob.
+The input blob from the request is retrieved and then matU8ToBlob() is used to copy the image image data into the blob.

 ```cpp
         width = frame.cols;